Muttiah Muralitharan – True Magician In the History of Cricket

 He was a massively successful bowler up to the point he added the “doosra” to his armory, but this weapon made him even more lethal.
 Previously he had taken 459 wickets in 82 Tests at an average of 23.55; in 51 subsequent Tests.
 He added another 341 wickets at the lower average of 21.61 while, the most eye-catching of all, his strike rate plunged from a wicket every 60 balls to one in every 48.

-The doosra was a controversial delivery, not just when bowled by Murali but by most off-spinners who sought to emulate the success enjoyed by Saqlain and Murali himself.
+Muttiah Muralitharan’s doosra was a controversial delivery, not just when bowled by Murali but by most off-spinners who sought to emulate the success enjoyed by Saqlain and Muttiah Muralitharan himself.
 The forte of Murali’s talent has been the man’s unflinching loyalty and Self Belief.
-It requires the discipline of the highest grade and sheers hard work.
+It requires the discipline of the highest grade and sheer hard work.
 You improve only when you bowl long spells.

-The magical off-spin bowling has given him so much pleasure, that to me, it is the best thing in cricket wrote by Indian maestro Erapalli Prasanna in his autobiography. it probably is when you see the likes of Murali, luring the batsmen so softly so deftly.
-An eminent figure on the circuit now, this Sri Lankan has swept the oppositions with his gentle strikes, be it a Test match or a one day contest.
+The magical off-spin bowling has given him so much pleasure, that to me, it is the best thing in cricket written by Indian maestro Erapalli Prasanna in his autobiography. it probably is when you see the likes of Murali, luring the batsmen so softly so deftly.
+An eminent figure on the circuit now, this Sri Lankan has swept the opposition with his gentle strikes, be it a Test match or a one-day contest.

-Murali the conditions notwithstanding bowls only to take a wicket and not to contain.
+Muttiah Muralitharan the conditions notwithstanding bowls only to take a wicket and not to contain.
 His bowling has everything that is needed to be hailed among the best.
-The variations are mind-boggling, the flight, the turn, and the angle of delivery constantly testing the skills of the batsmen.
+The variations are mind-boggling, the flight, the turn, and the angle of delivery constantly test the skills of the batsmen.
 To survive I have to resort to variation.
 Prasanna had observed.
 This Sri Lankan has tried to remember this essential aspect of bowling.

 Murali may not belong to the category of Prasanna or Lance Gibbs.
 They were bowlers of a different era.
 In that era when the batsmen would happily leave the crease to accept the challenge of the flighted ball.
 Murali too tempts them to come out but then his reputation of having magical control over his flight leaves the batsmen rooted to the crease.
 A batsman giving the charge to Murali is a rare happening.
 In contemporary cricket, where the trend has sadly been negative, Murali has come as a refreshingly attacking bowler.